ibm-cloud-docs/vmwaresolutions/archiref/vcs/vmware-inventory-export.md

     - Resources > Networks
     - Resources > Distributed Port Groups
     - Resources > Distributed Switches
-4. For each of the previous items, click **Export** and save to a file name that is labeled with the contents, as such:
+4. For each of the previous items, click **Export** and save to a file name that is labeled with the contents, such as:
     - Global Inventory Lists > Virtual Machines
     - Resources > vCenter Servers > `exportlist-vcenters.csv`
     - Resources > Datacenters > `exportlist-datacenters.csv`